Airlock as a Service Knowledge Base

 Referring to a key pair in the vault

-2. In Airlock Console, go to Configuration > Vault
+1. In the Airlock Console, go to:

-4. In the Vault dialog, select the Key pairs tab.
+3. Select the Key pairs tab.

 Deleting a key pair in the vault

-1. In Airlock Console, go to Configuration > Vault
+1. In the Airlock Console, go to:

-3. In the Vault dialog, select the Key pairs tab.
+3. Select the Key pairs tab.

 Notice